Riot Platforms's Options Frenzy: What You Need to Know

 About Riot Platforms

 Riot Platforms Inc is a vertically integrated Bitcoin mining company focused on building, supporting, and operating blockchain technologies.
-The company's segments include Bitcoin Mining; Data Center Hosting and Engineering.
-It generates maximum revenue from the Bitcoin Mining segment which generates revenue from the Bitcoin the company earns through its mining activities.
+The company's segments include Bitcoin Mining and Engineering.
+The Bitcoin Mining segment generates revenue from the Bitcoin the Company earns through its Bitcoin Mining activities.
+The Engineering segment generates revenue through customer contracts for custom engineered electrical products.
+It generates the majority of its revenue from the Bitcoin Mining segment.

 In light of the recent options history for Riot Platforms, it's now appropriate to focus on the company itself.
 We aim to explore its current performance.

-Current Position of Riot Platforms With a trading volume of 18,378,870, the price of RIOT is up by 3.18%, reaching $9.57.
-Current RSI values indicate that the stock is may be approaching oversold.
-Next earnings report is scheduled for 58 days from now.
-Expert Opinions on Riot Platforms
+Current Position of Riot Platforms Trading volume stands at 17,294,405, with RIOT's price down by -8.78%, positioned at $8.1.
+RSI indicators show the stock to be may be oversold.
+Earnings announcement expected in 55 days.
+What Analysts Are Saying About Riot Platforms

-Over the past month, 5 industry analysts have shared their insights on this stock, proposing an average target price of $18.9.
+A total of 5 professional analysts have given their take on this stock in the last 30 days, setting an average price target of $18.9.

-20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
-Copy his trades, which have had averaged a 27% profit every 20 days.
-Click here for access. * Maintaining their stance, an analyst from Needham continues to hold a Buy rating for Riot Platforms, targeting a price of $13. * An analyst from Cantor Fitzgerald has decided to maintain their Overweight rating on Riot Platforms, which currently sits at a price target of $21. * An analyst from HC Wainwright & Co. downgraded its action to Buy with a price target of $17. * Reflecting concerns, an analyst from Roth MKM lowers its rating to Buy with a new price target of $20. * In a cautious move, an analyst from Piper Sandler downgraded its rating to Overweight, setting a price target of $23.
+Benzinga Edge's Unusual Options board spots potential market movers before they happen.
+See what positions big money is taking on your favorite stocks.
+Click here for access. * Maintaining their stance, an analyst from Needham continues to hold a Buy rating for Riot Platforms, targeting a price of $13. * Reflecting concerns, an analyst from HC Wainwright & Co. lowers its rating to Buy with a new price target of $17. * An analyst from Piper Sandler downgraded its action to Overweight with a price target of $23. * An analyst from Roth MKM has revised its rating downward to Buy, adjusting the price target to $20. * An analyst from Cantor Fitzgerald persists with their Overweight rating on Riot Platforms, maintaining a target price of $21.

 Options trading presents higher risks and potential rewards.
 Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
 Stay informed about the latest Riot Platforms options trades with real-time alerts from Benzinga Pro.